 What we have – mapping existing areas of importance

 In the first step, existing areas that are of particular importance for biodiversity were mapped.
 What could be mapped at this stage was strictly defined by the LNRS regulations and guidance – therefore the “Areas of Particular Importance for Biodiversity” (APIB) data layer consists of national conservation sites, local nature reserves, local wildlife sites and irreplaceable habitats.
-The intention of this approach is to establish a nationally consistent baseline map of areas whose particular importance is already recognised and protected.
+The intention of this approach was to establish a nationally consistent baseline map of areas whose particular importance is already recognised and protected.
 This helps LNRSs align with local planning policy, integrate well with other environmental and land use policies and avoid duplication.

 Although it isn’t included in this baseline map, during this stage of the work we will also identified other sites that may sit outside these defined areas but we know locally to be significant to our county’s nature resource – this mapping helped inform the spatial priorities of the LNRS.